-Adjunct Assistant Professor of Law
+Adjunct Associate Professor of Law

 - J.D.
 (High Honors), University of North Carolina at Chapel Hill (2008)